seiyria/Roguathia/README.md

     * More races
     * Assignable behaviors
     * Assignable classes
-    * More starting equipment (unlock certain starting equipment tiers)
+    * More starting equipment (unlock certain starting equipme7nt tiers)
     * Better starting equipment (enchanted, more charges, etc)
     * More item variety (ie, unlock the 25%, 50%, 75% and 100% percentile of rarity in items)
     * Temporary enchantments, blessings, uncursings, etc (spent in the meta, apply to current game only)
     * Better tombstones (per character)
     * Pet slot
     * Pet (based on chooseable monsters)
+    * Better starting proficiencies
     * Template slots (assignable to a character, but kept separate, these would allow you to store a configuration
   * KP (monsters are worth different amounts of points)
     * More monster variety